You are listening to the Sean Hannity Radio Show Podcast.

 Wait a minute.

-First, you want to take away the second amendment.
+First, you want to take away the Second Amendment.

-Now you want to take away the first amendment.
+Now you want to take away the First Amendment.

-You want to take away, you want to tell us, well, Don't say anything wrong and they won't kill the police.
+You want to take away, you want to tell us, well, don't say anything wrong, and they won't kill the police.

-And you know, social media, like you said, Sean, it's giving a platform and giving leadership to those who should not have that platform.
+And, you know, social media, like you said, Sean, it's giving a platform and giving leadership to those who should not have that platform.

-The idiots and subversives and fools are getting platforms out of social media and using those uh platforms in order to do harm to American society.
+The idiots and subversives and fools are getting platforms out of social media and using those platforms in order to do harm to American society.

 It's not good at all.

-Reverend uh Charles Christian Adams, do you think it's appropriate for the president of the United States of America to meet with a group whose members are chanting, what do we want dead cops, when do we want them now?
+Let me ask you, Reverend, Reverend Charles Christian Adams, do you think it's appropriate for the President of the United States of America to meet with a group whose members are chanting, what do we want, dead cops?

 Pigs in a blanket, fry them like bacon.